 The Court of Oyer and Terminer was established in June 1692 because the witch trials were overwhelming the local jails and courts.
 Its name comes from the Anglo-French phrase oyer et terminer, which literally translates to “hear and determine.”

 Upon Governor William Phips’s return from England, he realized the need for a new court for the witch trials.
-Lieutenant Governor William Stoughton served as its chief magistrate and Thomas Newton as the Crown’s Prosecuting Attorney.
-The court first convened on June 2, 1692, with Bridget Bishop’s case being the first to be adjudicated upon.
+Lieutenant Governor William Stoughton served as its chief magistrate and Thomas Newton as the Crown’s prosecuting attorney.
+The court first convened on June 2, 1692, with Bridget Bishop’s case being the first to be adjudicated.
 It was shut down on October 29, 1692.